-Propane purchase commitment - Midwest Energy has entered into contracts with Plains Marketing Canada, L.P. and Crestwood Services, LLC to buy propane gas for a specific period, in agreed upon quantities and at agreed upon prices.
+Propane purchase commitment - Midwest Energy has entered into contracts with Plains Marketing Canada, L.P. and NGL Supply Co.
+LTD to buy propane gas for a specific period, in agreed-upon quantities and at agreed-upon prices.
 These transactions lock in the price Midwest Energy will be paying for such gas in the upcoming heating season.
-Upon entering these contracts, Midwest Energy pays a security deposit for such commitments.
+Upon entering these contracts, Midwest Energy typically pays a security deposit for such commitments.
 This deposit is deducted from each invoice for propane gas upon delivery.
+As of December 31, 2022, Midwest Energy's related commitment to buy such propane gas from April 1, 2023 through December 31, 2023 totaled 3,234,875 gallons at an average price per gallon of \$1.00.
+As of December 31, 2022, Midwest Energy also had other commitments to buy propane gas from January 1, 2024 through September 30, 2024 that totaled 4,110,000 gallons at an average price per gallon of \$1.08.
 As of December 31, 2021, Midwest Energy's related commitment to buy such propane gas from January 1, 2022 through December 31, 2022 totaled 2,358,440 gallons at an average price per gallon of \$0.97.
 As of December 31, 2021, Midwest Energy also had other commitments to buy propane gas from January 1, 2022 through May 31, 2022 that totaled 4,508,550 gallons at an average price per gallon of \$0.68.
+In the event that all gallons are not purchased during the agreed-upon period, Midwest Energy is obligated to buy such unpurchased propane gas in subsequent months, at escalating prices.